patricktobias86/node-red-telegram-account/README.md

 ## Session management

 Connections to Telegram are cached by the configuration node.
-When the flow is redeployed, the existing session is reused instead of creating a new one.
-The client is only disconnected once no nodes reference that session anymore.
+A Map keyed by the `stringSession` tracks each client together with a reference count and the connection promise.
+If a node is created while another one is still connecting, it waits for that promise and then reuses the same client.
+The client is disconnected only once no nodes reference that session anymore.

 Example flows can be found in the [examples](examples) folder.